NoviaIntSysGroup/llm-data-extraction/README.md

     ```bash
     conda create -n meeting-protocol-chatbot python=3.11

+    conda activate meeting-protocol-chatbot
     ```

 2. Clone the project repository by executing the following command:

     ```bash
     git clone https://github.com/NoviaIntSysGroup/meeting-protocol-chatbot.git
+    ```

+3. Navigate to the project directory and install the required packages by running the following command:

+    ```bash
+    pip install -e .
     ```

 ## Running the Project